omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-locally.md

 ## Prerequisites

 1. [Docker Compose](https://docs.docker.com/compose/install) > `1.17`.
-It's recommended to run a Watcher with Docker.
-We continuously build and deploy the code from our [Github repository](https://github.com/omisego/elixir-omg/releases) to allow developers running the latest code on different environments.
+The docker-compose tooling allows users to run their own instance of the Watcher to connect to the OMG Network and validate transactions.

 To check if you have Docker Compose installed, run the following command in your terminal:
 ```